Wild Europe

 Conference on Wilderness and Large Natural Habitat Areas

 As the report on Wilderness in Europe was being drafted, the European Commission agreed with the Czech Presidency of the European Union to hold a conference on wild and nearly wild land areas.
-This will take place in Prague 27, 28 May 2009.
-The Conference, which is by invitation only, will bring together policy makers, academics, civil society and other interested groups and individual experts from some 40 countries (11).
+This took place in Prague 27, 28 May 2009.
+The Conference, which was by invitation only, brought together policy makers, academics, civil society and other interested groups and individual experts from some 40 countries (11).

-The Conference on Wilderness and Large Natural Habitat Areas will assess and propose a range of future policy options designed to promote a coordinated strategy for the protection and restoration of these areas across Europe, and thus give life to the EU resolution on Wilderness in Europe.
+The Conference on Wilderness and Large Natural Habitat Areas sought to ssess and propose a range of future policy options designed to promote a coordinated strategy for the protection and restoration of these areas across Europe, and thus give life to the EU resolution on Wilderness in Europe.

 • To raise the profile of wild habitats and wilderness in Europe